azizshameem/azizshameem.github.io/_pages/about.md

 * Tennis
 * Chess
 * Cricket
+* Guitar
 * Drums
-* Game Developement

 In my free time, I:
-* Like to go through the recent developements in Artifical Intelligence and Machine Learning.
+* Like to go through the recent developements in Artifical Intelligence and Machine Learning
-* Surf youtube for random tutorials on things I find interesting.
+* Surf youtube for random tutorials on things I find interesting
+* Have in depth conversations about life and its aspects : things that matter
-* Watch light-hearted to dark comedy.
+* Watch light-hearted to dark comedy
-* Hang out with friends.
+* Hang out with friends

 I am inclined towards calm and meaningful music, usually those associated with some events in my past.
-I like the nostalgia it brings along with it.
+I like the nostalgia it brings with it.
-I don’t consider having a favorite artist/band, but I usually end up listening to old songs, or ones that resonate with me.
+I don’t consider having a favorite artist/band, but I usually end up listening to old hindi songs, or ones that resonate with me.